315+ Telescopes Ranked

 • The Apertura AD12/Zhumell Z12/Orion SkyLine 12 features immense capabilities compared to the 5SE – nearly six times as much light gathering ability and 150% more resolution.
 Like the smaller AD/Z series deluxe Dobsonians, the AD12/Z12 includes a variety of great features and accessories.
 The only caveat with this excellent telescope is that we would recommend you consider your storage and transport options carefully due to its massive size and weight compared to a smaller 8” or 10” scope.

-• The Celestron StarSense Explorer 10” Dobsonian features quadruple the light gathering ability and double the resolving power of the 5SE with the bonus of Celestron’s StarSense Explorer technology to aid you in finding your way around the night sky.
+• The Celestron StarSense Explorer 10” Dobsonian features quadruple the light gathering ability and double the resolving power of the 5SE, with the bonus of Celestron’s StarSense Explorer technology to aid you in finding your way around the night sky.
 Like the 8” model, you don’t get a lot of accessories with this scope, but the cutouts in the base and handles on the tube help significantly with transporting it.

-• The Celestron NexStar 6SE is superficially similar to the 5SE, but the 6” optical tube offers more light gathering ability and resolving power than the 5SE along with a smaller secondary mirror obstruction and HyperStar compatibility, atop a steadier mount and with a minimal increase in weight, bulk, or price.
+• The Celestron NexStar 6SE is superficially similar to the 5SE, but the 6” optical tube offers more light gathering ability and resolving power than the 5SE, along with a smaller secondary mirror obstruction and HyperStar compatibility, atop a steadier mount, and a minimal increase in weight, bulk, or price.
 If you are insistent on the 5SE, we would highly recommend you bite the bullet and pay a bit extra for the 6SE.
 It is vastly more capable and much better value for the money.

 Aftermarket Accessory Recommendations

 The Celestron NexStar 5SE could really use a dew shield.
 A dew shield is just a flat black plastic or rubber cylinder that goes on the front of the telescope, blocking out stray light and preventing dew or frost from forming on the corrector lens, which can fog up the view as well as eat away the coatings over time.
-You can make one yourself or buy one from AstroZap.

 What can you see with the Celestron NexStar 5SE?

-The 5SE’s small aperture and narrow field of view make it primarily a lunar, planetary, and double star instrument.
-It’ll show you lunar craters and mountains just a few miles wide, the phases of Venus and Mercury, the cloud belts of Jupiter and Saturn, Jupiter’s Great Red Spot and the Cassini Division in Saturn’s rings, the two gas giants’ various moons, and you’ll be able to see Uranus and Neptune as bluish, star-like dots.
-Under clear and steady skies, the NexStar 5SE will also have no trouble splitting double stars as close as an arc second apart.
+• It shows us lunar craters and mountains just a few miles wide, the phases of Venus and Mercury, the cloud belts of Jupiter and Saturn, Jupiter’s Great Red Spot and the Cassini Division in Saturn’s rings, and the two gas giants’ various moons.
+I could also see Uranus and Neptune as bluish, star-like dots.

-As for deep-sky objects, the Celestron NexStar 5SE’s small aperture is the biggest limiting factor, even under dark skies.
-You’ll be able to spot most of the objects in the Messier catalog and view globular clusters and galaxies, but resolving individual stars in globular clusters as well as details in most galaxies, such as spiral arms or dust lanes, will be challenging, even if you are in dark skies far from light pollution.
-From the suburbs, the 5SE is likely to disappoint in all but the brightest nebulae and star clusters such as M42, M27, and M13.
+• I could spot most of the objects in the Messier catalog and view globular clusters and galaxies, but resolving individual stars in globular clusters as well as details in most galaxies, such as spiral arms or dust lanes, was challenging, even when I’m under dark skies far from light pollution.

 Zane Landers